A check that credit card issuers provide that allows you to access cash from your available line of credit.

 The portion of your credit card account statement that itemizes every action in your account during your statement billing period.

 Refers to a Federal Reserve Board regulation that limits certain types of withdrawals and/or transfers you can make from your savings and / or money market deposit accounts.
-With such accounts, no more than 6 preauthorized or automatic transfers, or telephone / PC transfers (including bill payments) may be made each month, and no more than 3 of the 6 limited transfers may be made using a check or debit card.
+With such accounts, no more than 6 preauthorized or automatic transfers (including check, draft and point of sale transactions, if checks or debit cards are allowed on the account), or telephone / PC transfers (including bill payments) may be made each month.
 However, an unlimited number of withdrawals may be made at ATMs and teller windows.

 The movement of funds from one account to another.